Be honest now, are you still dreaming of that contract with a publisher? Fantasizing about a mile-long book signing queue outside the book store?

 Once you’ve established your unique position in the marketplace, you’ll own it forever, and become an increasingly visible Lighthouse Author Brand.

 3. Write A Series.
-The Single Most Effective Career Strategy
+The Single Most Effective Marketing Strategy For Your Author Career

 Of all the things I’ve encountered in the ‘book business’ that lead to success, there’s one in particular that tops them all: Series.

 There’s no question that sales of a book series will far outstrip a sequence of one-off books.
-It’s the single most effective career strategy you can employ.
+It’s the single most effective book marketing strategy you can employ.

 A book series will sell itself.